 Visibility around warehousing and logistics data helps tie insights from dynamic buying patterns of consumers – and making decisions.

 Micro fulfillment centers or subletting distribution space closer to consumers maintains quality and freshness (or help prevent spoilage).
-This ensures the integrity of products and more customer satisfaction.
+Such transportation hubs ensures the integrity of products and more customer satisfaction.

 Improve customer loyalty